-On the 15th May, we’ll be at the Low Carbon Scotland Strategy Projects Conference in Edinburgh.
+On the 15th May, we’ll be at the Low Carbon Scotland Strategy Projects Conference in Edinburgh with the goal of delivering a low cost energy future.
 At the conference, we will get our first glimpse of the Scottish Government’s Climate Change Bill, which commits Scotland to reduce its co2 emissions by a world-leading 66% by 2032.

 The Climate Change Bill sets out a framework of energy efficiency schemes from sustainable and renewable technologies, energy storage, housing, smart city plans and will make key decision makers accountable for the environmental performance of their assets, estates and facilities.

 The strategy sets two new targets for the Scottish energy system by 2030: The equivalent of 50% of the energy for Scotland’s heat, transport and electricity consumption to be supplied from renewable sources and an increase by 30% in the productivity of energy use across the Scottish economy.

 With this front of mind, the Scottish Government has committed over £60 million to deliver innovative low carbon energy infrastructure solutions across Scotland, such as electric battery storage, sustainable heating systems, smart homes and electric vehicle charging.

 As a supplier of Integrated Solar Photovoltaic Solutions, we are particularly interested in how the Government will approach energy efficiency and how technology such as ours will be used to improve the use and management of energy in Scotland’s homes, buildings, industrial processes and manufacturing.
 The strategy places a sharp emphasis on the energy sector’s economic role, benefits and potential from both established technologies and those that are still emerging – supporting new technologies is key for the UK to successfully meet ambitious C02 targets and tackle fuel poverty.